winterstetter/winterstetter.github.io/README.md

 ### Hire Meta consulting for quick answers & valuable perspectives

 Discerning client & struggling for the right strategy (on the web)?
 About to hire an independent strategy consultant (Consultant en stratégie), communications director & strategic adviser?
-Systematic structured issue assessment & metastrategic problem solving offered by an experienced freelancer in a boutique consulting firm in Germany, Europe. :rocket: Ready when you are.
+Systematic structured issue assessment & metastrategic problem solving offered by an experienced freelancer in a boutique consulting firm in Germany, Europe.
+Ready when you are.